 - Take the photos as soon as possible so that they will accurately represent the condition of the evidence immediately after the accident.

-- To establish the date the photos were taken, ask a friend to both watch you take the pictures and to write a short note stating that he or she observed you taking the pictures on that date.
-Also, get the film developed immediately and make sure the photo shop indicates the date on the back of the prints, or at least on your receipt.
+- To establish the date the photos were taken, ask a friend to watch you take the pictures and to write a short note stating that he or she observed you taking the pictures on that date.
+Also, get the film developed immediately and make sure the photo shot indicates the date on the back of the prints, or at least on your receipt.

 A witness to an accident can be immensely valuable to you in making your case to an insurance company.
-Witnesses may be able to describe things about an accident that confirm what you believe happened, backing up your story.
+Witnesses may be able to describe things about an accident that confirms what you believe happened, backing up your story.
 Also, they may provide you with information you were not aware of but which shows how the other person was at fault.
 Even a witness who did not actually see the accident may have seen you soon after you were injured and can confirm that you were in pain or discomfort.
 Alternately, a witness may have heard a statement made by another person involved in the accident indicating that someone other than you was at fault.

 The best ways to preserve evidence of your injuries are by promptly reporting all of them to a doctor or other medical provider, and by photographing any visible marks, cuts, bruises, or swelling, including any casts, splints, bandages, or other devices.

-Without an early medical record of all your injuries, and photos if possible, it will be more difficult to later convince an insurance company that you were injured in the ways and to the degree you claim you were.
+Without an early medical record of all your injuries, and photos if possible, it will be more difficult to later convince an insurance company that you were injured in the ways and to the degree, you claim you were.
 Visible injuries heal and will not look as serious later, and failing to seek immediate treatment can lead an insurance company to believe that your injuries were not so serious, or even that you invented or exaggerated them after the accident.

 Contact Christopher Jackson Law as soon as possible.